Firepower 2000

 As the third in the SWIV series Firepower 2000 remains true to its roots.
 You have a choice between a jeep or helicopter with both having strengths and weaknesses.
 The helicopter bypasses all ground based obstacles and is more maneuverable.
 However it can only fire in one direction.
 The jeep is fast but more importantly can fire in eight directions which is indispensable.
 Technically it can get caught in the environment but it doesn’t result in death.
 Instead you pop out of it, although this can and will usually result in taking a stray bullet.
 For my money the jeep is better but the true best setup is in two-player coop.

 The list of weapons is pretty extensive as you’ll need every single one.
 There are five primary weapons that you can switch at any time.
 Bullets, plasma, flame, laser and ionic and all come with some form of drawback like short range or rate of fire.
 Weapons power up by collecting chips released from yellow boxes.
 The game is extremely generous with these; a single box releases a group of power-ups at once.
 In addition to the five weapons there are three kinds of missiles, homing, scorching, and straight.
 The game allows you to carry a large stock of these, to the point I lost track.
 Even the shield doubles as a screen clearing bomb if destroyed.
-It really is insane just how much they’ve packed into the game but once it starts you’ll see why.
+It really is insane just how much they have packed into the game but once it starts you’ll see why.

 In terms of its action Firepower 2000 moves at its own pace.
 But its levels are dense with enemies.
 Waves appear consistently and in large numbers to the point you rarely get a breather.
 The playing field is wider than the viewing area and scrolling to the side will usually reveal an array of turrets waiting to pelt you into oblivion.
 Your experience with the game varies considerably depending on the vehicle.
 The helicopter is more mobile because it has to be.
 Since your bullets only fire forward you must enter line of sight and take risks.
 The game seems heavily stacked in the jeep’s favor in that regard.
 Not only is its 8-way fire considerably better it is also immune to collisions with flying enemies!
 It is a bit unfair but nothing skilled players can’t overcome.